 Invisalign braces are more comfortable than other types of braces,but it may not be suitable for treating your kind of crossbite—taking a quick free Smile Assessment test to help you know if you are suitable for Invisalign braces.

 Our dental team at Cosmetic Dentistry Clinic can examine the severity of your crossbite to know if you are suitable for Invisalign braces.
-Visit us today at Harley Street, London or call 020 71830755 to book an appointment today.
+Visit us today in London or call 020 71830755 to book an appointment today.

 Posterior crossbite teeth can be fixed using elastics.
 Your orthodontist attaches a hook toyour upper tooth from the inside and to your lower tooth from the outside.
 The hooks are connected with an elastic band which helps to pull the back tooth outwards so that it will sitgradually over the lower tooth the way it should be— this process may take a few months toaffect a change.